clartaq/cwiki/resources/private/md/Technical_Notes.md

 This was a no-brainer.
 MathJax is just terrific.
 But where to retrieve it from?
 The most performant option is probably from a CDN.
 But that's a pretty large initial download.
 Another option would be to load it directly on the server.
 But does that mean I have to keep an additional ~15-20MB of files in the repository?

 At this point, I'll just use it from the CDN until, and if, it becomes a problem.

+### Handling Quoted Wikilinks ###

+In order to show examples of wikilinks in documentation, you should quote them.
+A user should be able to quote them using the backqoute ("\`"), triple backquotes  ("\`\`\`"), `<code></code>` tags or `<pre></pre>` tags.

+However, the strategy I have been using has just been to find the wikilink markers, "\[\[" and "\]\]", use the contents between the markers to build a link, and replace the contents with the link.

+Doing it that way causes examples of wikilinks embedded in a quoted section to be replaced anyway.
+Need to handle it differently.
+Probably need to actually parse the string rather than using a find and replace type approach.